-However, because unprecedented claim volumes have slowed or crashed digital claim processing systems across the U.S., paper applications could actually result in faster claim processing in certain jurisdictions.
+However, because unprecedented initial claim volumes have slowed or crashed digital claim processing systems across the U.S., paper applications could actually result in faster claim processing in certain jurisdictions.
 Again, the best source of up-to-date guidance is your state labor department.
 Use the CareerOneStop portal to find your state labor department’s online application and any guidance regarding alternative application methods.

 Online applications generally require:

 - A supported PDF reader (the free version of Adobe Reader is usually sufficient)

 Unless otherwise indicated, you should file for unemployment benefits in the state where you last worked, regardless of your state of residence.
 If you earned income in two or more states, you must most likely file separate applications in each state where you’re eligible to receive benefits due to a qualifying job event.

 What You Need to File for Unemployment Compensation

 You’re likely to need to provide or confirm the following when you apply for unemployment compensation.
 Some states may not require all these or may require additional information or documentation not listed here.
 Take any questions about your specific situation to your state’s labor department.

 - Valid, current photo identification issued by a qualifying government entity (state or federal)

 - A valid Social Security number or taxpayer ID (or alien ID number for noncitizens)